EECS3311F24/project-bargainbox/doc/sprint3/standups.md

 **Jasmin:**
 **1\.** What did you work on since the last standup?
 Since the last standup meeting, I have finished implementing the global page footer.
-In particular, I fully implemented the logic under the "My account" section.
-Further, I have begun working on implementing the pages listed under the footer's "About" section.
+In particular, I fully implemented the pages listed under the "About" section in the footer.
+This way, when a user clicks a link in the footer's about section,  they are actually directed to a useful and working page.

 **2\.** What do you commit to next?
-Next, I commit to completing pages listed under the footer's "About" section.
-I also commit to begin working on the CRC Cards.pdf document.
+Next, I commit to completing the CRC Cards.pdf document.

 **3\.** When do you think you’ll be done?
-At this time, I expect to finish the pages listed under the footer's "About" section by Thursday, November 28, 2024.
+At this time, I expect to finish the CRC Cards.pdf document Sunday, December 1, 2024.

 **4\.** Do you have any blockers?
 At this time, I have no blockers.